kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Challenge 0: Letter from the future ✉️✍🏾

-> **Description:** Imagine it's Week 5 of the Try Kibo program.
-Write a message to your present self in the padlet below and state the measures that you will take over the next 5 weeks  to successfully complete the program
+> **Description:** Imagine it's week 5 of Try Kibo.
+Write a message to your present self in the padlet below.
+Describe how you will work to make sure you successfully complete the program.

 >
 - Click on the + sign